 Under this alternative, the project would disturb a greater amount of land and would, therefore, require a larger volume of water to support construction activities, such as dust suppression and grading.
-As described in Section D.12.3.3 for the proposed Tule Wind Project, water used during construction is expected to be obtained by drilling for wells in the project vicinity.
+As described in Section D.12.3.3 for the proposed Tule Wind Project, water used during construction is expected to be obtained by drilling forfrom existing wells in the project vicinity, and would be augmented with supplies from the Jacumba Community Service District (Lindenmeyer 2010) and Live Oak Springs Water Company (Najor 2010).
 Water use would be temporary and is not expected to deplete the groundwater storage of the Jacumba Valley Groundwater Basin aquifer (where recharge is estimated to be greater than usage).
 Mitigation Measure HYD-3 would ensure that use of local groundwater during construction would not impact the production rates of groundwater wells within a 1-mile radius.
-Therefore, with mitigation, impacts associated with use of the local groundwater would not deplete local water supplies and would be mitigated to a level that is considered less than significant (Class II).
+Therefore, with mitigation, impacts associated with use of the local groundwater would not deplete local water supplies and would be less than significant.
+For this alternative, under NEPA, impacts would be adverse but mitigated, and under CEQA, impacts Would be significant and would be mitigated to a level that is considered less than significant (Class II).

 Under this alternative, impacts associated with water use during the decommissioning phase of the project would be similar to those discussed previously for the proposed Tule Wind Project's decommissioning efforts, and would be less than the construction phase of the project, as no water will be required for concrete mixing.
 The decommissioning plan that would be required and approved by BLM and San Diego County would require similar measures as described for Mitigation Measure HYD-3.
-Therefore, impacts would be considered adverse but mitigable, and under CEQA would be considered significant but can be mitigated to a level that is considered less than significant (Class II).
+Therefore, impacts would be considered adverse but mitigated under NEPA, and under CEQA would be considered significant but can be mitigated to a level that is considered less than significant (Class II).

-Under this alternative, depletion of local water supplies during O&M of the proposed Tule Wind Project would not change, would not be adverse, and under CEQA would be considered less than significant (Class III).
+Under this alternative, depletion of local water supplies during O&M of the proposed Tule Wind Project would not change, would not be adverseunder NEPA, and under CEQA would be considered less than significant (Class III).

 Impact HYD-5: Under this alternative, the project would not result in an increase in impervious areas.
 By moving the aboveground transmission lines underground, the project would result in a slightly reduced amount of impervious areas that would otherwise be associated with concrete pads used for the transmission towers.
-Trenching and recompacting soils along the transmission line, where undergrounding would occur, may slightly increase these soils' imperviousness.

-However, with implementation of Mitigation Measure HYD-4, which would include measures such as re-tilling compacted soils and replanting with native vegetation, impacts associated with this alternative would be adverse but mitigated, and under CEQA would be less than significant with mitigation implemented (Class II).
+Trenching and recompacting soils along the transmission line, where undergrounding would occur, may reduce infiltration rates for the soil.slightly increase these soils' imperviousness.
+However, with implementation of Mitigation Measure HYD-4, which would include measures such as re-tilling compacted soils and replanting with native vegetation, impacts associated with this alternative would be adverse under NEPA but mitigated, and under CEQA would be less than significant with mitigation implemented (Class II).